-- The Import Indicator screen will appear (Figure 3).
+- The Import Indicator screen will be displayed (Figure 3).

-- Click the UNSTRUCTURED tab, and the Import Indicators - Unstructured screen will appear (Figure 4).
+- Click the UNSTRUCTURED tab, and the Import Indicators - Unstructured screen will be displayed (Figure 4).

 - Click the Owner dropdown menu and select an owner (Organization, Community, or Source) into which the Indicators will be imported.

-- Click the + IMPORT FILE button and select the appropriate document.
+- Click the + IMPORT FILE button and select the desired document.
 The contents of the file will appear in the Text: box.
 Use the Text Replacement section on the right-hand side to make multiple changes of the same kind to the file contents (e.g., replacing text such as “hxxp” and “[.]” in order to re-fang and de-neuter Indicators).
 Click the Next button.
-The Validate screen will appear (Figure 5).
+The Validate screen will be displayed (Figure 5).

 NOTE: Indicators may also be manually entered into the Text: box.

 - Select the Indicators to import.
 If desired, use the Choose Import Options dropdown menu to include or exclude Indicators by type.
 Then click the Next button.
-The Confirm screen will appear (Figure 6).
+The Confirm screen will be displayed (Figure 6).

 - Click the VIEW buttons to view the new and existing Indicators that were identified for import (Figure 7).

-- Click the Next button, and the Optional Data screen will appear (Figure 8).
+- Click the Next button, and the Optional Data screen will be displayed (Figure 8).

 NOTE: The information entered on the Optional Data screen will be applied to all imported Indicators.
 There is currently no way to enter separate information for individual Indicators.